TriplyDB/Documentation/docs/triply-client-js/index.md

 Adds a new dataset to the `Organization`.

-This only works if the used Triply Token gives write access to the `Organization`.
+This only works if the used API token gives write access to the `Organization`.

 Argument `metadata` is a JSON object that specifies the dataset metadata.
 It